Augustinians: Organization of the order

 The Augustinian Hermits, while following the rule known as that of St. Augustine, are also subject to the Constitutions, first drawn up by Augustinus Novellus (d.
 1309), Prior General of the order from 1298 to 1300, and by Clement of Osimo.
 A revision was made at Rome in 1895.
 The Constitutions were revised again and published at Rome in 1895, with additions in 1901 and 1907.
 Today, the Order follows the Constitutions approved in the Ordinary General Chapter of 2007.

 The government of the order is as follows: At the head is the Prior General, elected every six years by the General Chapter.
 The Prior General is aided by six assistants and a secretary, also elected by the General Chapter.
 These form the Curia Generalitia.
 Each province is governed by a Prior Provincial, each commissariat by a Commissary General, each of the two congregations by a Vicar General, and every monastery by a Prior (only the Czech monastery of Alt-Brunn in Moravia is under an abbot) and every college by a Rector.
 The members of the Order number both priests and lay brothers.
 The Augustinians, like most religious orders, have a Cardinal Protector.

-The Augustinians follow the rule of St. Augustine which is divided into 8 chapters (purpose and basis of common life, prayer, moderation and self-denial, safeguarding chastity and fraternal correction, the care of community goods and treatment of sick, asking for pardon and forgiving others, governance and obedience, and observance of the rule).
+The Augustinians follow the rule of St. Augustine, which is divided into 8 chapters (purpose and basis of common life, prayer, moderation and self-denial, safeguarding chastity and fraternal correction, the care of community goods and treatment of sick, asking for pardon and forgiving others, governance and obedience, and observance of the rule).
 The Augustinians also use the charism or "gift from the Holy Spirit" to guide the communal life.

 The choir and outdoor dress of the friars is a tunic of black woolen material, with long, wide sleeves, a black leather girdle, and a large shoulder cape to which is attached a long, pointed hood reaching to the girdle.
 The indoor dress consists of a black tunic and scapular, over which the shoulder cape is worn.
 In many monasteries, white was formerly the color worn in areas where there were no Dominicans.
-In hot climates Augustinians tend to wear white habits as they are easily distinguishable with the Dominicans (i.e. without long scapular, rosary, etc.).
+In hot climates, Augustinians tend to wear white habits as they are easily distinguishable from the Dominicans (i.e. without long scapular, rosary, etc.).